 Acknowledge is a software convention used to indicate successful data transfers.
 The transmitting device, either master or slave, will release the bus after transmitting eight bits.
-During the ninth clock cycle, the receiver will pull the SDA line LOW to acknowledge that it received the eight bits of data (as shown in Figure 14, Acknowledge Response From Receiver).
+During the ninth clock cycle, the receiver will pull the SDA line LOW to acknowledge that it received the eight bits of data (Figure 14, "Acknowledge Response From Receiver," on page 33).